gosang/gosang.github.io/content/posts/caching/implementing-distributed-caching-in-asp-dotnet-core-with-redis.md

 - **Data Consistency** – Cached data remains consistent across all servers.
 - **Better Performance** – Reduces database load and improves response times.
 - **Fault Tolerance** – Data can be persisted and recovered after restarts.

+## Why Use Redis for Distributed Caching in ASP.NET Core?